Introduction

 Example:

-17. Keep Cool
+17. Keep Cool (Trendy Take It Easy Expression)

 Example:

-18. Take Things Slowly (Bonus)
+18. Take Things Slowly (Bonus Alternative for Take It Easy Meaning)

 Example:

-11 User-Friendly Texting Examples
+11 Texting Examples Using Take It Easy Alternatives

 - “Long week for you!
 Make sure to relax and unwind tonight 😊.”

-- “Don’t stress yourself, everything’s under control here.”
+- “Don’t stress yourself, I’ve handled it.”

 - “Glad we caught up!
 Take care and talk soon.”

-- “You’ve been working hard—don’t push yourself too hard 💪.”
+- “You’ve been working hard—don’t push yourself too hard.”

 - “Weekend mode on!
 Let’s keep it light and fun 🎉.”